MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Stop-InformationBarrierPoliciesApplication.md

 ## SYNOPSIS
 This cmdlet is available only in the Office 365 Security & Compliance Center.
 For more information, see Office 365 Security & Compliance Center PowerShell (https://technet.microsoft.com/library/mt587091.aspx).

-Use the Stop-InformationBarrierPoliciesApplication cmdlet to [stop the process of applying active information barrier policies](https://docs.microsoft.com/office365/securitycompliance/information-barriers-edit-segments-policies.md#stop-a-policy-application).
+Use the Stop-InformationBarrierPoliciesApplication cmdlet to stop the process of applying information barrier policies in the Office 365 Security & Compliance Center.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).